Chart Color Schemes

 An assessment of population growth drivers in Salamander Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Salamander Bay is expected to grow by approximately 502 persons based on aggregated SA2-level projections, reflecting an increase of around 10.3% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+According to these projections, the Salamander Bay (SA2) is expected to grow by 499 persons to reach a total population of 5,487 by 2041, reflecting an increase of 11.3% over the 17-year period.
 This growth rate is just below the median for regional areas nationally.

 Frequently Asked Questions - Population